 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, St. Charles has relatively fewer families with younger children, and/or college students.
 Combined, this makes St. Charles a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in St. Charles who are college-educated is close to the national average for all communities of 21.84%: 17.31% of the adults in St. Charles have a bachelor's degree or advanced degree.
+The education level of St. Charles citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.31% of adults 25 and older in St. Charles have a college degree.

 The per capita income in St. Charles in 2022 was $23,987, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,948 for a family of four.
 However, St. Charles contains both very wealthy and poor people as well.